elqora/config-kit/README.md

 ## Named Settings Providers

-DGP-style settings providers are supported through `SettingsContract`.
+Named settings providers are supported through `SettingsContract`.
 It extends `ProvidesConfigSchema` and adds a stable settings name.

 ```php